-With implementation of the proposed action, approximately 544 acres of shallow open water bottoms would be permanently impacted by the placement of rock material into the proposed disposal area and the subsequent filling of this open water area with dredged material.
-EFH for brown shrimp, white shrimp, red drum, and Gulf stone crab would be impacted in the project area during the construction of the rock dike.
-The rock dike would essentially form a barrier preventing the movement of fish, shrimp, and crabs from accessing the lake waters that would be located behind the rock dike.
+With implementation of the proposed action, approximately 12 acres of shallow open water bottoms would be permanently impacted by the placement of rock material into the proposed disposal area and the subsequent filling of this open water area with dredged material.
+The rock dike would reclaim the original disposal area footprint.
+Some EFH for brown shrimp, white shrimp, red drum, and Gulf stone crab would be impacted in the project area through the filling of shallow open water bottom and mud habitat with bank stabilization dike material or dredged material for the flotation channels; however, the EFH species impacted would likely temporarily forage elsewhere

-Additional, short term EFH impacts would include a temporary and localized increase in estuarine water column turbidity during the placement of rock material in shallow open water areas; however, the project area is a naturally turbid environment and increased turbidity is not expected to significantly affect EFH needs within the project area.
+Additional negative short term EFH impacts would include a temporary and localized increase in estuarine water column turbidity during the placement of rock material in shallow open water areas.
+However, the project area is a naturally turbid environment and increased turbidity is not expected to significantly affect EFH needs within the project area.